Ffionhaf96/msp-2-christmas-quiz/README.md

 - Bug 2 - `chosenAnswers` key needed click event triggered twice to move onto next question
     - Fix - Originally incrementing values with postfix (`index++`) operation which returned value of index and then incremented.
 Changing to a prefix (`++index`) operation incremented and then returned the value which was intended behaviour.

+- Bug 3 - Quiz countdown timer using `setInterval` was not restarting for each new question.
+    - Fix: `startTimer()` was being started in two places instead of just one.
+Changed to start in only one.
+    __see__: use `git --no-pager diff c1b48936f188e9c6e8c033edb6d53111fe63f2dc 1759283cac75f9a47233ffbe7f190dc8fde9814b -- game.js` to see the exact fix.

+- Bug 4 -

 ## Deployment

 ### GitHub Pages